odino/odino.github.com/source/_posts/2012-01-20-edge-side-includes-how-to-spare-terabytes-every-day.markdown

 ## A different approch ##

-I was thinking about pushing ESI to the client side.
+I was thinking about pushing ESI to the client side:

-Ugly idea, cause if the browser is capable to merge different fragments, retrieved with different HTTP requests, for assembling a really simple webpage you would need to hit your application far more times than a single request.

 ``` html The response retrieved with the browser would generate lots of subrequests
 <html>